-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, and the individual fund information of the City as of June 30, 2007, and the respective changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, and the individual fund information of the City as of June 30, 2009, and the respective changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued a report dated February 7, 2008 on our consideration of the City's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grants.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our report dated , 2009, on our consideration of the City of Audubon Park, Kentucky's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and important for assessing the results of our audit.

-The Management's Discussion and Analysis on pages 5 through 10 and the Budgetary Comparison Information on pages 27 through 28 are not a required part of the basic financial statements but are supplementary information required by Governmental Accounting Standards Board.
+The Management's Discussion and Analysis on pages 5 through 10 and the Budgetary Comparison Information on pages 25 through 26 are not a required part of the basic financial statements but are supplementary information required by Governmental Accounting Standards Board.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.